 Both the contraction and relaxation phases need to happen during every strike, and this is one of the reasons why big, strong people who haven’t been trained to fight, can often throw a single hard punch, but look sluggish when attempting to perform numerous strikes against a moving opponent.
 They lack the motor skills to repeatedly execute the production of maximal force and joint velocity.

 One aspect of strength that is often overlooked is that it ultimately dictates the robustness of your skeletal system and soft tissue.
 Without the ability to accommodate the loads or stresses placed on them, an athlete’s development will be slowed or prevented by aches and injuries.

 HOW DO WE DEVELOP STRENGTH AND POWER?

-Any form of movement/exercise will strengthen your structure to some extent, but our aim here is to optimise the benefits of training.
+Any form of movement/exercise will strengthen your structure to some extent, but our aim here is to optimize the benefits of training.
 If you have just 2 hours a week to dedicate to strength training for combat, what are the best exercises to perform, and how should we perform them?

 When choosing exercises and deciding how to perform them, consider these three points.

 - Maximize the weight that can be lifted i.e. maximize performance.